rstacruz/stylelint-disable-all/README.md

 # stylelint-disable-all

-> Adds exceptions to all existing Stylelint violations
+> Adds exceptions to all existing Stylelint or Eslint violations

 This utility adds `/* stylelint-ignore */` to all files that are currently violating the stylelint rules.
 As a result, [Stylelint] will only take effect for new styles, leaving old styles un-linted.
+Also works for [Eslint].

 ## Installation